Special effects of Terminator 2: Judgment Day: Frozen, shattered, and reformed

 In the steel mill, exposed to nitrogen, the T-1000 freezes before being shot by the T-800 and shattering.
 Cameron specifically wanted the freezing aspect to gradually move over the T-1000's body without being animated.
 Shane Mahan, Jeff Dawn, Steve LaPorte, and Ed French experimented with different methods of achieving a frosted appearance.
 Dawn located prismatic snow tinsel which he broke apart to create confetti-like slivers that were applied a few inches at a time with an aerosol adhesive to Patrick from his feet up.
 The complete effect from beginning to end was filmed over five nights.

 To portray the T-1000's legs snapping off at the knees, the production recruited Larry Johnson, whose legs had been partially amputated.
 Prosthetic limbs were placed into a pair of urethane boots, segmented into multiple pieces, and a cable device was run through each piece to hold them together, allowing them to be separated from Johnson on cue.
 When the character subsequently loses his arm, Patrick wore a jacket fitted with a cable-controlled false arm that is connected to a false hand positioned on the floor.
 Patrick leaned on the arm and hand to conceal the seam and then as he knelt up, the pieces would disconnect.
 As the T-1000 completely freezes, Patrick was photographed in a specific pose with his real legs concealed in a false floor to appear to be standing on stumps.
-Using the reference photo, a puppet replica was built using a silicon mold to create a thin gel-coat resin model that could be filled with shiny metal flakes and nearly 300 vacumetalized shards.
+Using the reference photo, a puppet replica was built using a silicon mold to create a thin gel-coat resin model that could be filled with shiny metal flakes and nearly 300 vacuum metalized shards.
 The model was wrapped in an explosive primary cord.
 Cameron specifically wanted it to shatter like broken glass and fall to the ground rather than explode, sending pieces in various directions, so three air mortar cannons were positioned above it to ensure the pieces fell flat.

 The final part of the scene depicts the T-1000 reconstituting itself by merging its liquid metal parts together.
 It begins with the shards melting to form a liquid.
 Freezing mercury was the first consideration by pouring mercury into dry ice, but the result had frost on the surface and turned it white.
-They also experimented with lead solder melting in a clay mold but could not get it to melt fast enough and it tended to blacken not creating the right effect.
+They also experimented with lead solder melting in a clay mold but could not get it to melt fast enough and it tended to blacken, not creating the right effect.
 They eventually used serabin, a lead-like material used as a ballast for model railroad cars, and looked like chrome when buffed.
 They carved shards out of it and placed them on a Coleman Stove with propane torches above and shot them undercranked as they melted.